Ralo93/ts_glucose/README.md

-# Blood Glucose Level Prediction Using Time Series Models
+# Blood Glucose Level Prediction Using Time Series and Ensemble Models

 This repository contains code and notebooks for predicting blood glucose levels using various time series models, including ARIMA, Holt-Winters Exponential Smoothing, and Seasonal-Trend Decomposition using Loess (STL).
 In the second half of the repository, a solution for the Bloodglucose Competition on Kaggle is provided and explained.

 ## Project Overview

-This is an ongoing project, check back later!
+This is an ongoing project, check again anytime!

 ### Global Prevalence:
 Type 1 diabetes accounts for about 5-10% of all diabetes cases worldwide.
 Most other cases are Type 2 diabetes.
 Type 1 diabetes is more commonly diagnosed in children, teenagers, and young adults, though it can occur at any age.